erfanjhn/liq-cloud-opt-param/README.md

 and RRTMG bands (denoted by "band") having a deminesion of 16 (in the shortwave).

 ## T1, T10, T20, R1, R10, R20, Thick and Thin
-These files correspond to the spectral averaging methods explained in the section 3.2 of the article.
+These folders correspond to the spectral averaging methods explained in the section 3.2 of the article.
+Each of them contains 4 sub-folders  called:
-### SigmaXX files
+### SigmaXX
+representing the 4 shapes of Log distribution function.

 This files contain the coefficients of the fits explained in the section 3.3 of the paper.

 # How to use?: